Stetchy0/ProjectPentalogy/Supplementary Items/Notable Locations/Closer Earth/! Closer Earth.md

   - Part-IV-Truth
   - Part-V-Balance
 ---
 Closer Earth is a realm that does not have naturally occurring magic.
 It is essentially the same as the world we live in- modern day.
-Except… well… 2013 modern day :,)
+Except… well… go back a couple of years to 2013 modern day :,)

 Part III - 2013